Luhnar Site Accelerator FAQ

 I've spent a fair amount of time improving my performance—what can you do for me?

 While there are occasionally sites that don't see a useful performance boost from Luhnar, they are the exception.
-Almost every site has some optimization left undone.
+Almost every site has some optimizations left undone.
 For example, Luhnar Site Accelerator uses cutting-edge image compression technologies that most developers and designers haven't adopted yet.
-We invite you to give Luhnar a spin with our 15 day free trial and see how well it works for you.
+Give it a try with our free 30-day trial to see how well it works for you.

 I've spent a lot of time optimizing SEO, why should I care about Luhnar?
 Will this really help?